ibm-cloud-docs/discovery-data/collections.md

     Creating a collection is a good way to group documents that you want to enrich in a similar way.
 For example, maybe a subset of your documents contains industry jargon and you want to add a dictionary that recognizes the terms.
 You can create a separate collection and apply the Parts of Speech enrichment so you can use the term suggestions feature to speed up the process of creating the dictionary.
 -   Creating separate Smart Document Understanding (SDU) models

     You can use the Smart Document Understanding tool to identify content based on the structure of a document.
-If you have 20 PDF files that were created by your Sales department that use one template and 20 PDF files that were created by your Research department that use a different template, group each set into its own collection.
+If you have 20 PDF files that were created by your Sales department and use one template and 20 PDF files that were created by your Research department and use a different template, group each set into its own collection.
 You can then use the SDU tool to build a model for each structure separately, a model that understands the unique structure.
 You can also use the tool to define custom fields that are unique to the source documents.

 ## Creating a collection
 {: #createcollection}